Festo-se/festo-ui-examples/examples/web-essentials/web-app-extended/README.md

 # Web App Extended Example

 This template shows an extended usage of the Web Essentials CSS framework for web apps.
+It shows how to use our grid layout system and other responsive utilities.

 ## Preview